MathieuBuisson/PSCodeHealth/docs/Metrics.md

 For more details on how the cyclomatic complexity is calculated, please refer to [this article](http://theshellnut.com/measuring-powershell-code-complexity-why-and-how/).

+### ComplexityHighest
+This is the cyclomatic complexity of the function which has the highest complexity value in the health report.
+Cyclomatic complexity measures the number of possible execution paths through a given section of code.
+This is intended to evaluate code complexity.

+Lower is better, because complex code tends to have the following properties :
+  - Difficult to read/understand
+  - Difficult to test
+  - More prone to defects
+  - Make defects more difficult to identify
+  - More difficult and risky to change/refactor/maintain

+#### Default thresholds : the double of the average ([Source](http://www.ndepend.com/docs/code-metrics#CC))
+  - Warning : greater than 30
+  - Fail : greater than 60

 ### NestingDepthAverage
 This is the average of **MaximumNestingDepth** per function.
 MaximumNestingDepth is the depth of the most deeply nested code in a given function.
 This measures a different aspect of complexity from the "cyclomatic complexity", so these 2 metrics are complementary.
 The nesting depth of a piece of code is an indication of the complexity of its context.